debugchannel/debugchannel-php-client/README.md

 - chat: displays messages like an Instant Messager application with a sender name
 - help: display a help message

-Explore
+->explore()
 -----------------

 Great for anything and everything.
-Pass it whatever and it'll do it's best to display a pretty, type aware, human readable, explorable (where appropriate) and helpful representation of its first argument.
-A total print_r() and var_dump() replacement.
+Pass it whatever and it'll do it's best to display a pretty, type aware, human readable, explorable (if needed) and helpful representation of its first argument.
+A totally awesome print_r() and var_dump() replacement.
 ```
 class Person {
   private $name; private $age;